sneachda/match-match-project2/README.md

 [JSHint](https://jshint.com "JSHint")

-This site has met the objective of creating online presence with minimalistic design and content, but providing enough information and platform to enable fast contact.
+This site has met the objective of creating online presence with minimalistic design and content.
+It has been tested and updated as different bugs were founded a long the way.

 All links included on this website have target=_blank attribute added, which means they will open in a new tab.
 That permits users to simply get back where they were within my page.
 All links have been manually tested to make sure they are linked to correct destination.

 The website has been tested across multiple browsers (Chrome, Safari, FireFox) and across different screen sizes (Galaxy C5, various iPhones, Huawei, iPad, iPad Pro and laptops) to make sure is responsive.
 Bootstrap and CCS Grid has been used to achieve this.

-On bigger screens (min 992px and up) you will be able to see

-Sections have 4 columns, displayed next to each other, but on smaller screens it changes to 2 on top of 2.

 All fonts, images and other attributes have been changed accordingly to fit different screen sizes.
 Media queries have been used to make them work.